Profiler781/IWinDruid/README.md

     /ichase      Stick to your target TODO
     /ikick       Kick TODO
     /itaunt      Growl if the target is not under another taunt effect

+## Setup commands

+    /iwin                             Current setup
+    /iwin frontshred <toggle>         Setup for Front Shredding

+toggle possible values: on, off.

+Example: /iwin frontshred on
+=> Will setup shred usable in rotations while in front of target.
+You must strafe through the mob and spam the command.

 ## Required Mods & Addons
 Mandatory Mods: